mace84/JOP_2016/README.md

 # Replication material
-Abou-Chadi/Orlowski (2016): Moderate as necessary.
+Abou-Chadi/Orlowski (2016): Moderate as Necessary.
 The Role of Electoral Competitiveness and Party Size in Explaining Parties' Policy Shifts. _Journal of Politics_.